 Clutter……the inevitable problem that comes with raising a family.
 The kids are always bringing stuff home, collecting things, and promising that they can’t live without something.
 My 19-year-old insists that his childhood toys are going to be worth money sometime and therefore we need to hold on to them.
 I really hope he is right since I’m still storing many of his toys.
 The other trouble I see is that no matter what I say to the kids, they keep growing.
 New clothes coming in so certainly those old clothes need to go out.
 Crowded closets, overflowing drawers, and beds that should never be looked under is a common problem for many families.

-Crowded closets, overflowing drawers, & beds that should never be looked under is a common… Click To Tweet
+Crowded closets, overflowing drawers, & beds that should never be looked under is a common problem for many families.
+Tips to help!
+Click To Tweet

 Today I am sharing my thoughts on what you should never do when decluttering.
 Decluttering is a process which takes time and time is in short supply when you have a busy family schedule.
 If you are feeling lost and really unsure where to start, you are not alone!
 Keep reading for helpful advice on how you can put a dent in that clutter for good.